jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

-  To have access to the repository, we have to have access to the credentials, which are two types:
+  To have access to the repository, we have to have access to the credentials, which are three types:
+  HTTPS,
+  Azure DevOps PTA and
-  HTTPS and SSH.
+  SSH.
   Here,
   you select which type of
   credential you want to add.